manishdutta-iml/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 .. only:: Open_edX

-  You can also configure Open edX so that courses or course outlines are visible to anyone, not just enrolled learners.
+  You can also configure Open edX so that courses or course outlines are visible to anyone, not just registered and enrolled learners.
 For information, see :ref:`installation:Enable Public Course Content`.